If I do not claim dependents on my W4, can I claim the number of dependents that I actually have on my tax return?

 Although it is late in the year, if you were disappointed in the size of your refund or you had an unexpected balance due when you filed your 2019 tax return, it is not too late to make changes for 2019.
 These changes may involve decreasing the number of allowances on Form W-4 or asking your employer to withhold an additional amount from your remaining paychecks.

-For more help figuring out the number of dependents that you should claim on your 2019 W-4 form, use our W-4 Withholding Calculator.
+For more help figuring out the number of dependents that you should claim on your 2019 W-4 form, use our W-4 withholding / paycheck tax calculator.
 Then, if you still have questions, find a tax office near you for personal guidance!

 New in 2020